3 Night GLASGOW, OBAN, LOCHS & CASTLES

 Duration: 10 Hrs 30 Mins

-We then take a leisurely drive over the at 'Rest and Be Thankful' mountain pass.
-It was given its name in 1753 by the weary soldiers who had just finished building the old military road up through Glen Croe (not to be confused with Glencoe which you will visit later in the day).
+We then take a leisurely drive over the 'Rest and Be Thankful' Mountain pass.
+It was given its name in 1753 by the weary soldiers who had just finished building the old military road up through Glen Croe (not to be confused with Glencoe, which you will visit later in the day).

-From here you will travel through the steep sided mountains, known as the Arrochar Alps, to the picturesque harbour town of Inveraray on the shores of Loch Fyne, famous for the18th century castle and home of the Duke of Argyll, chief of the Campbell clan.
-The town was built at the same time as the castle and is a classic 18th century planned village with its straight wide streets and dignified Georgian houses, designed by Robert Adam, famous for his architecture in Edinburgh’s New Town.
-We then continuer our drive along the shore of Scotland’s longest loch, Loch Awe, where you stop for the short walk out to visit Kilchurn Castle (interior open from April to September), a magnificent ruin situated in the middle of Loch Awe and former home of the Campbell’s of Breadalbane.
+From here you will travel through the steep sided mountains, known as the Arrochar Alps, to the picturesque harbour town of Inveraray on the shores of Loch Fyne, famous for the 18th Century Castle and home of the Duke of Argyll, chief of the Campbell clan.
+The town was built at the same time as the castle and is a classic 18th Century planned village with its straight wide streets and dignified Georgian houses, designed by Robert Adam, famous for his architecture in Edinburgh’s New Town.
+We then continue our drive along the shore of Scotland’s longest loch, Loch Awe, where you stop for the short walk out to visit Kilchurn Castle (interior open from April to September), a magnificent ruin situated in the middle of Loch Awe and former home of the Campbell’s of Breadalbane.

-Travelling south as you pass the majestic peak of Buachaille Etive Mor (meaning 'the great shepherd of Etive') you descend towards the wild desolation of Rannoch Moor.
+Travelling south as we pass the majestic peak of Buachaille Etive Mor (meaning 'The Great Shepherd of Etive') we descend towards the wild desolation of Rannoch Moor.
 At an altitude of over 1000ft, covered by heather and peat-bogs and dotted with dozens of lochs, it's a unique landscape.
-From here you will then travel through Glen Falloch, and then drive south towards Loch Lomond.
+From here you will then travel through Glen Falloch and then drive south towards Loch Lomond.
 This is Scotland's largest loch and it takes its name from the mountain Ben Lomond on the eastern shore.

 Start Time: 13:00pm